hyunjunian/Poor-Charlie-s-Almanack/en.md

 In some businesses, the participants behave like a demented Kellogg.
 In other businesses, they don’t.
 Unfortunately, I do not have a perfect model for predicting how that’s going to happen.
 For example, if you look around at bottler markets, you’ll find many markets where bottlers of Pepsi and Coke both make a lot of money and many others where they destroy most of the profitability of the two franchises.
 That must get down to the peculiarities of individual adjustment to market capitalism.
 I think you’d have to know the people involved to fully understand what was happening.

-> In some businesses, the participants behave like a demented Kellogg.
->

 In microeconomics, of course, you’ve got the concept of patents, trademarks, exclusive franchises, and so forth.
 Patents are quite interesting.
 When I was young, I think more money went into patents than came out.
 Judges tended to throw them out based on arguments about what was really invented and what relied on prior art.
 That isn’t altogether clear.
 But they changed that.
 They didn’t change the laws, they just changed the administration, so that it all goes to one patent court.
 And that court is now very much more pro-patent.
 So I think people are now starting to make a lot of money out of owning patents.

 Trademarks, of course, have always made people a lot of money.
 A trademark system is a wonderful thing for a big operation if it’s well known.